PiJoules/Zybo-Vision-Processing/README.md

 ## Usage
 Clone this repo.
 Open the project in Vivado (tested on v2014.4).
 Compile and push the bitstream to a Zybo board with the HDMI port connected to a source and the VGA port connected to a sink.

+Do not try to be a hero and change the code.
+I have no idea how this code works myself.